E-mail your questions to admissions.

 That's two years of college completed.
 Most classes (advanced placement and dual-credit)

 are taken at the student's high school, but MCC summer classes are an option, too.

-Two of our campuses offer this program.
-Our MCC-Maple Woods located in the Kansas City Northland offers the Monarch Collegiate Academy and our MCC-Blue River campus located in Independence offers the Trailblazer Collegiate Academy.
+Two of our campuses offer this program, MCC-Maple Woods located in the Northland and MCC-Blue River located in Independence.